-10th SBTB, on order, rapidly deploys world-wide to provide command and control and combat logistics and support to organic, assigned, and attached units of the Sustainment Brigade
+10th STB, on order, rapidly deploys world-wide to provide command and control and combat logistics and support to organic, assigned, and attached units of the Sustainment Brigade

 "Sustain the Climb!"

-The 10th Sustainment Brigade Troops Battalion was activated on 16 September 2004 as the 10th Support Brigade Troops Battalion under the 10th Mountain Division (Light Infantry) Department of the Army's transformation Directive.
-The unit became a subordinate Battalion under the 10th Support Brigade.
+The 10th Special Troops Battalion was activated on 16 September 2004 as the 10th Support Brigade Troops Battalion under the 10th Mountain Division (Light Infantry) Department of the Army's transformation Directive.
+The unit became a subordinate Battalion under the 10th Sustainment Brigade.